-The statements that we are dreaming and the obviousness that a dream lacks all reality and is inherently unsustainable and not absolutely understandable should make us a little puzzled.
+The statements that we are dreaming and the obviousness that a dream lacks all reality and is inherently unsustainable and not absolutely understandable should make us a little make wonder.
 Or are we so blunted that we cannot see the obvious?
 Indeed, it would be surprising if transience, decay, unsustainability, delusions and dreams did not go together.

 Could in a real being awake (which means not being physically awake but mentally awake), in which everything is pure, clear and durable, come to someone’s mind that something is not true or that one is dreaming?

 We cannot deny that the material world consists of no (soap) bubbles, especially since the electrons whirl around the atomic nuclei and artificially inflate the material substance in order to pretend a volume that the material substance does not really have.
 Also, to be honest, no one in this world has ever found anything that would ultimately prove to be really durable.
 Why should this be different here in the future?
 And yet we presume to be chosen, to be able to find something durable here.
-Instead, is it necessary to find out who made these artificial bubbles inflate at all?
+Is it instead not necessary to find out who made these artificial bubbles inflate at all?

 It is we ourselves who dream and who have created the illusions as a glare so that we can no longer see the true reality, although we can or have to guess it.
-Wouldn’t you like to finally wake up (that means waking up mentally) to see what the soap-blower and author of the castle in the air looks like in its real substance?
+Wouldn’t you like to finally wake up (that means waking up mentally) to see what the soap-blower and author of the castle in the air looks like in his real substance?

 Now we come back to the realist and the illusionist.
 Assume that this existence is now actually a dream existence.
 Then what about the realist and the illusionist?
 The one who dreams a dream, but believes that he does not dream, has to think, another who legitimately sees the dream as a dream and therefore has to have a different outlook on life, dreams, although he is not even wrong.
 After all, both are dreamers.
 But he is not right if he consequently believes that he himself is now the realist.
 In any case, a dreamer who believes that his dreamed reality is real cannot be a realist.
-Finally he thinks his dream is not a dream what reversal of true fact is.
-Because a dream is not a reality.
+Finally he thinks his dream is not a dream what reversal of true fact is, because a dream is not the reality.
 The realist is more the one who realizes that he is dreaming.
 After all, his sense of reality (realism) aims at shaping his life in such a way that he is able to wake up.
 The other (the supposed realist) will do nothing to wake up, which is why he is more of a perfect dreamer.
-The latter is then not a real realist but a perfect illusionist who believes he is a real realist.
+The latter is then not a real realist but a perfect illusionist who wrongly believes he is a real realist.
 But belief is not knowledge and therefore does not necessarily have to be true.
-So, someone who is seen from people as an illusionist can definitely be a realist.
-Conversely, whoever believes to be a realist can be an illusionist!!!
+So, someone who is seen from people as an illusionist can absolutely be a realist.
+Conversely, whoever believes to be a realist can definitely be an illusionist!!!